 - Psychographics i.e. the characteristics of people (values, hobbies, lifestyle, personality, attitude, behavior)

-- A B2B focus (medical, accounting, lighting, nonprofit)
+- A B2B marketing focus (medical, accounting, lighting, nonprofit)

 - Industries (medical, accounting, lighting, nonprofit)